Close Menu

 Network Time Protocol (NTP) / chrony — Failed

-Symptom: Network Time Protocol (NTP) and chrony daemon is synchronized with at least one external time appear as Failed.
+Symptom: Network Time Protocol (NTP) and chrony daemon is synchronized appear as Failed.

 [INS-30515] Insufficient space available in the selected disks